*Updated for 2024*

-This may not be for you, but I’ve picked a few of my personal favorite book- and writing-themed gifts to offer a simple, curated list to help navigate the seemingly endless possibilities and scrolling.
+I’ve picked a few of my personal favorite book- and writing-themed gifts in this list that have caught my eye.
 Many of these I have gifted or been gifted in the past so can vouch for them.
-These are obviously highly subjective and based around my own horror/sci-fi/fantasy interests.
+These items range from clever advent calendars, epic pen holders, eye-catching book ends, and more.

 For the Readers